 With travel medical insurance, if evacuation is required, policies will pay up to $50,000 (typically) toward transportation expenses.
 This includes land ambulances and air ambulances.
 However, it is critical to know that it does not cover air evacuation, as the expenses typically run upwards of $30,000 and can exceed $100,000.

 Travel Insurance for Parents with pre-existing medical conditions should be purchased before traveling from India to the United States of America.
-The peace of mind knowing your parents are protected if there is an acute onset of a pre-existing condition is invaluable.
+The peace of mind of knowing your parents are protected if there is an acute onset of a pre-existing condition is invaluable.

 There are many benefits to purchasing coverage before leaving India, including saving time and money.
 If you know your parent’s current health status, secure coverage right away before their next travel plan.